Adjusting to Life as a Breastfeeding Mom

 Try to find meals that you can prepare quickly, easily, and one-handed.
 As a breastfeeding mom, you will find that multitasking will become second nature!
 There will be many times when you will have to do normal tasks one-handed, and making dinner is no exception!

 A great option is Crock-Pot or Instant Pot meals where you can simply throw everything in and let it cook.
 You can also find tons of easy meals online like casseroles, sheet pan or skillet recipes, and freezer meals to prep and cook later.

 Also, look for meals that are packed with good nutrients for a breastfeeding mom!
 You’ll need to stay at the top of your game because breastfeeding is a ton of work!

 Ask For Help

 Although you might want to, you simply can’t do it all.
-Allow others to help you in this newborn phase so that you can focus on spending time with your little one!
+Allow others to help you in this postpartum and newborn phase so that you can focus on spending time with your little one!

 For example, you could have friends and family help with meal prep, cleaning, or getting some laundry done.
 Let others take over those everyday tasks while you take care of your new baby.

 Wear a Supportive and Covering Bra